 If continued operation of the site may cause the situation to worsen, contact the SPCC and have them shut down the site if they are able to do so.

-If the situation requires the participation of local emergency services such as police, fire or ambulance, call 9-1-1 to summon them.
+If the situation requires the participation of local emergency services such as police, fire, or ambulance, call 9-1-1 to summon them.

 Contact your area Supervisor and communicate the information you have gathered to them.
-If the Supervisor is not available, call the contacts listed below the order shown until someone answers:
+If the Supervisor is not available, call the contacts listed below (see contact information in Section 9.0) in the order shown until someone answers: